chipsalliance/rocket-chip/docs/src/diplomacy/adder_tutorial.md

 into our out of the node.

-Our **edge parameter** (`E`) describes the data type that needs to be passed along the edges in our graph; in our case we only need to keep track of one `Int` that describes our width, which will live inside our `EdgeParam` class.
+Our **edge parameter** (`E`) describes the data type that needs to be passed along the edges in our graph.
+In our case, we only need to keep track of one `Int` that describes our describes the final, negotiated width used to actually create our hardware wires.
+This will live inside our `EdgeParam` class.

 We also specify a **bundle parameter** (`B`), which is the type of data that will resolve into parameterized hardware ports between our modules.
 For us, this is